Parallel transport for Higgs bundles over p-adic curves: Introduction

 Based on Scholze's work \cite{Sch13}, Liu and Zhu \cite{LZ16} developed a $p$-adic Riemann-Hilbert correspondence for $\Qp$-local systems on a smooth rigid analytic variety over a finite extension of $\Qp$, which allows them to associate nilpotent Higgs bundles to these arithmetic local systems.
 This work is recently extended to the logarithmic case by Diao--Lan--Liu--Zhu \cite{DLLZ}.
 Y. Wang compared Faltings' approach in the good reduction case with the work of Liu--Zhu in his thesis \cite{Wang}.

 Faltings imbedded the category of $p$-adic representations of the geometric fundamental group into the much larger category of so called ``generalized representations'' that he expected to be equivalent to the category of all Higgs bundles.
 The fundamental problem is then to understand which Higgs bundles arise from true $p$-adic representations.
-He formulated, at least for curves, the hope that true $p$-adic representations correspond to semi-stable Higgs bundles of slope zero.
+He formulated, for curves, the hope that true $p$-adic representations correspond to semi-stable Higgs bundles of slope zero.
 Faltings sketched a strategy of two steps to establish the equivalence between generalized representations and Higgs bundles.
 First, one establishes an equivalence between the subcategories of objects that are $p$-adically close from the trivial objects, that he qualifies as being ``small''.
-Second, one extends the equivalence to all objects by descent, as any generalized representation becomes small over a finite étale covering.
+Second, one extends the equivalence to all objects by descent, as any generalized representation \'etale locally becomes small.
 The first step has been developed by Abbes--Gros and Tsuji \cite{AGT} in any dimension.
-The second step, sketched by Faltings only for curves, remained mysterious.
+The second step is only sketched for smooth proper curves by Faltings.

-In this article, we develop for curves an alternative descent argument to the second step of Faltings strategy.
-We treat only true $p$-adic representations, avoiding the difficult issue of descending generalized representation.
-Our construction provides a characterization of the Higgs bundles associated to true $p$-adic representations that we compare to Faltings' expected description.
+Recently, Heuer \cite{Heu23} established a new approach to the $p$-adic Simpson correspondence for smooth proper varieties.
+In this approach, generalized representations are considered as bundles for v-topology.
+Heuer and the author \cite{HX24} geometrized the $p$-adic Simpson correspondence as a (twisted) isomorphism between moduli stacks of Higgs $G$-bundles and of v-$G$-bundles for a reductive group $G$ in the curve case.
+These works are based on the \textit{Hitchin fibration}, the \textit{geometric Sen operator} and are different to Faltings' original approach. \end{secnumber} \begin{secnumber} In this article, we provide for curves a characterization of the Higgs bundles associated to true $p$-adic representations and we compare it with Faltings' expected description.
+Our approach is inspired by Tsuji's approach to the $p$-adic Simpson correspondence and Deninger--Werner's theory.